gitbra/pwic/README.md

 - Global and project-dependent settings
 - OAuth2-based federated authentication with control of the state (SSO)
 - Cache system
-- Management of the attached documents by name, mime, size and magic bytes
 - Private and public modes
 - Custom CSS and templates
 - Export of an entire project to Markdown and HTML